Shrimp and Cheese Grits Recipe Best Brunch Entertaining Recipe

 If you’re a Cheese Grits fan, you’ll love the addition of assorted peppers to your basic shrimp and cheese grits recipe

 Did you know there is more Vitamin C in a red pepper than an orange?
-Peppers are loaded with nutritional benefit, besides lots of flavor so by adding peppers to your recipe, you have a nutritional winner with this yummy shrimp and grits recipe, one of our best southern recipes.
-If you don’t want cheesy grits, just leave out the cheese for delicious shrimp and grits.
+Peppers are loaded with nutritional benefit.
+Besides lots of flavor so by adding peppers to your recipe, you have a nutritional winner with this yummy recipe.
+Shrimp and grits recipe is one of our best southern recipes.
+If you don’t want cheesy grits, leave out the cheese for delicious shrimp and grits.

 If you love Cajun, Creole, Louisiana or southern food, check out my easy healthy recipes and my Gulf Coast Favorites cookbook with 30 minute recipes from my Louisiana Kitchen, a great book with healthier southern options.

 Shrimp and Peppers with Cheese Grits from Eating Well to Fight Arthritis

 Shrimp combined with vibrant peppers in a light flavorsome sauce served over creamy cheesy grits.

 3 assorted bell peppers, (red, green, yellow) seeded and chopped

 1 cup chopped Roma tomatoes

 1 1/2 pounds medium peeled shrimp